hengmintan/gender-classification/README.md

 The model I used was the scikit-learn Gaussian Naive Bayes classifier, which was trained with a 5-fold cross validation.
 Data was split for 90% training and 10% testing data.

-When run on the testing dataset, the model had an accuracy of 48%.
+When run on the testing dataset, the model had an accuracy of 48%, which is better than guessing.
 Displayed below is the confusion matrix showing the results of running the model on the testing data.

 ![confusion matrix](./images/confusion_matrix.png)